zzxwill/oss/intl.en-US/SDK Reference/Node. js/Anti-leech.md

 This topic describes how to use anti-leech.

-为了防止您在OSS上的数据被其他人盗链而产生额外费用，您可以设置防盗链功能，包括以下参数：
+To prevent your data on OSS from being leeched, OSS supports anti-leeching through the referer field settings in the HTTP header, including the following parameters:

--   Referer白名单。仅允许指定的域名访问OSS资源。
+-   Referer whitelist: Used to allow access only for specified domains to OSS data.
--   是否允许空Referer。如果不允许空Referer，则只有HTTP或HTTPS header中包含Referer字段的请求才能访问OSS资源。
+-   Empty referer: Determines whether the referer can be empty.
+If it is not allowed, only requests with the referer filed in their HTTP or HTTPS headers can access OSS data.

-For more information about anti-leach, see [Anti-leech settings](../../../../../reseller.en-US/Developer Guide/Buckets/Anti-leech settings.md#).
+For more information about anti-leach, see [Anti-leech settings](../../../../reseller.en-US/Developer Guide/Buckets/Anti-leech settings.md#).

-## Configure a Referer whitelist {#section_tt5_5wk_lfb .section}
+## Configure a referer whitelist {#section_tt5_5wk_lfb .section}

 Use `putBucketReferer` to set a referer whitelist: